prabhatsharma/ecommerce-microservices/README.md

 ![API interaction](./ecommerce.png)

-I have build only a subset of the APIs shown in the above diagram that are just enough to demonstrate the functionality.
+I have built only a subset of the APIs shown in the above diagram that are just enough to demonstrate the functionality.